loganlgraham/afcpln/README.md

 ## Email notifications

 The project uses Nodemailer’s JSON transport by default so development and automated tests log email payloads instead of sending live emails.
 Messages are recorded in the `EmailLog` collection for transparency.
-Configure a real SMTP transport in `server/src/services/emailService.js` to integrate with production mail providers.
+Provide `SMTP_URL` or the `SMTP_HOST`/`SMTP_PORT`/`SMTP_USER`/`SMTP_PASS` credentials (plus `SMTP_SECURE=true` when needed) to switch to your SMTP provider.
+The server logs a reminder when JSON mode is active so you know emails are not being delivered.

 ## Deployment notes